FelixHindinger/Simulator/README.md

 Measurements can only be taken for one traffic type per simulation run at the moment.

-In order to take measurements for a configurations, the parameters for the traffic type that should be measured are put into the configuration file as values for the "_1"-parameters.
+In order to take measurements for a configuration, the parameters for the traffic type that should be measured are put into the configuration file as values for the "_1"-parameters.

 The measurements taken for this thesis can be found in the /measurements folder in the repository.